-This easy, smooth keto strawberry sauce is perfect on sugar free cheesecakes, ice cream, custard and low carb pancakes.
-You can also enjoy it over yoghurt for breakfast!
+This smooth, sweet keto strawberry sauce is perfect on sugar free cheesecakes, ice cream, custard and pancakes.
+You only need 3 ingredients and it is ready in 15 minutes.

 It's always the little things that take a dish to the next level, right?
 Well, this sugar free strawberry sauce recipe is one of them.
 I made it to accompany a low carb cheesecake, and it was the star of the show!